peter-frentrup/pMath/README.md

     Set *lib* to the library directory (containing zlib.lib or libzlib.a).
     Set *bin* to the binary directory (containing zlib.dll).

+The graphical front-end *richmath* uses the [Cairo][] graphics library together with the Win32 API on Windows and Gtk on Linux.

 ### Building the required libraries from source on Windows ###
 It is recommended to use Visual C++ 2015 (MSVC for short) to build the libraries.